High visitor numbers, low innovation? More show than substance? Critics question the real added value (symbolic image) – Image: Xpert.Digital

 🌐 'The smarter E Europe': The comprehensive platform for sustainable energy solutions

-'The smarter E Europe' serves as an overarching brand and platform that brings these different trade fairs together, with each trade fair maintaining its specific focus.
-This allows participants to focus on different aspects of renewable energy, energy storage, electromobility and intelligent energy use.
+'The smarter E Europe' serves as an overarching brand and platform that unites these various trade fairs, while each retains its specific focus.
+This allows participants to concentrate on different aspects of renewable energy, energy storage, electromobility, and smart energy use.

 🔄☀️ Expand your knowledge this week at the Intersolar trade fair: The smarter E Europe, ees Europe, Power2Drive Europe and EM-Power Europe

-Photovoltaic Fair 2024 - This year's trends are Agri-PV, facade solar and solar roofing for asphalted areas in cities - Image: Xpert.Digital
+Photovoltaics Trade Fair 2024 – This year's trends are agri-PV, facade solar and solar roofs for asphalted surfaces in cities – Image: Xpert.Digital

-Intersolar Europe and its parallel events ees Europe, Power2Drive Europe and EM-Power Europe will take place at the Munich Trade Fair from June 19 to 21, 2024 as part of The smarter E Europe, the largest trade fair alliance for the energy industry in Europe.
-Here you can expect a comprehensive presentation of the latest developments in areas such as photovoltaics, energy storage, e-mobility and heat pumps.
-The focus is also on energy management, networked energy solutions, dynamic tariffs and the role of prosumers as well as making the power grid more flexible.
-The trade fair offers trade visitors a broad overview of current and future significant innovations and trends.
+Intersolar Europe and its parallel events ees Europe, Power2Drive Europe, and EM-Power Europe will take place from June 19 to 21, 2024, at Messe München as part of The smarter E Europe, Europe's largest trade fair alliance for the energy industry.
+Visitors can expect a comprehensive presentation of the latest developments in areas such as photovoltaics, energy storage, e-mobility, and heat pumps.
+Furthermore, the focus will be on energy management, networked energy solutions, dynamic tariffs, the role of prosumers, and grid flexibility.
+The trade fair offers industry professionals a broad overview of current and future key innovations and trends.

 More about it here: